 Christmas at the Wilks’ home for 2020 –

-Wilderness Story of Faith for Irvana Keagy Wilks — Christian Church of Arlington Heights invited us to share faith journeys during Worship using Zoom Tech.
+November 2020 Posting — Wilderness Stories of Faith were shared by members of Christian Church of Arlington Heights.
+People’s journeys were witnessed during Worship using Zoom Tech.
 Rev. Allison Lundblad and the Worship Team called them Wilderness Stories.
 I volunteered to tell my Wilderness Story and how I came to join Christian Church of Arlington Heights.

 My faith journey involves my family, a church next to our Kansas farm and Alan, Jolin and I moving to Mount Prospect.
 No Family’s story is a straight line or has patterns making sense.
 As the Mom-Aunt-Grandmother with the family Bibles, when schools assign homework on filling in blanks on “family trees”, I get those calls.
 I tell them it is complicated.